Premier Volleyball League: Arenas

 Since PVL teams are managed by corporations, the league does not have a "home-and-away".
 Games are held at a variety of arenas, mostly in Metro Manila with occasional games held outside the region as part of the Premier Volleyball League on Tour.

 Among the most frequently-used arenas are Playtime Filoil Centre in San Juan, PhilSports Arena in Pasig, Smart Araneta Coliseum in Quezon City, and SM Mall of Asia Arena in Pasay.

 Media coverage

 Continuing from the Shakey's V-League, the PVL's first broadcast coverage partner was ABS-CBN Sports, with games broadcast across its network of sports channels.
 This partnership continued until 2020 following the shutdown of ABS-CBN broadcasting.

 The PVL then signed a new deal with Cignal TV to become their new broadcast partner beginning with the 2021 season.
 Currently, One Sports (TV channel) and One Sports+ airs the games.
 RPTV also aired PVL games during the 2024 season.
-Cignal also streams the games via its Cignal Play, Smart LiveStream, Pilipinas Live, and the league's official website.
+Cignal also streams the games via its Cignal Play, Smart LiveStream, Pilipinas Live, One Sports YouTube Channel, and the league's official website.